zaniargh42/colorrecognition/README.md

 6. we need to convert our labelset to categorical.

-7.it's time to make the model. i used and old model structure os mine that i used it for another purpose. but it has very good results on this data and I decide to use it here.
+7. it's time to make the model. i used and old model structure os mine that i used it for another purpose. but it has very good results on this data and I decide to use it here.

-8.
+8. enjoy the loss: 0.0386 - acc: 0.9856 - val_loss: 1.9504 - val_acc: 0.7422